Updated on 5/29/2021 to reflect some important changes.

 We really like both companies and picking a favorite was not easy.
 7investing, Stock Advisor and Rule Breakers all provide a great list of stock recommendations.
 We own stocks recommended by all three services and have earned very nice returns from these investments.
 Not all stocks have been winners (which was to be expected) but overall, they are beating the S&P 500 by a nice margin.

 All three services promote long-term investing, which is great.
-We believe that no matter which service you pick, you will likely do well.
+We believe that no matter which service you pick, you will likely do well if you invest over a long period of time.
 However, if we had to pick one of those services, it would be 7investing.
 Every month, each advisor is asked: “What’s your very best idea right now?”
 That becomes their primary focus for the month.
 We are big fans of this strategy.
 Ultimately, we picked 7investing for 4 primary reasons:

 - The fact that they put all their efforts into a single newsletter.